-Medication for stress incontinence aims to increase the muscle tone of the urethra, which should help keep it closed.
+However, if you are unsuitable for surgery or you want to avoid having an operation, you may benefit from a medication called duloxetine.
+This can help increase the muscle tone of the urethra, which should help keep it closed.

 Do not suddenly stop taking duloxetine as this can also cause unpleasant effects.
-Your GP will reduce your dose gradually if you are going to stop taking duloxetine.
+Your GP will reduce your dose gradually.

 Your GP will usually start you at a low dose to minimise any possible side effects.
 The dose can then be increased until the medicine is effective.

-You will be assessed after six weeks to see how you are getting on with the medication, and again after three to six months to see if you still need it.
+You will be assessed after four weeks to see how you are getting on with the medication, and every six to 12 months thereafter if the medication continues to help.